margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the Silver Lining
 * Grateful for Chinese calligraphy and the people from my class in China
 * Grateful for teachers at Norfolk Academy
-* Grateful that the music reminded me of the American Credo Project, where I composed a song on the piano, explored the relationship between math and music, took photos near the water, and reminded me of country music I felt inspired by when healing a relationship with a peer from school with blurred lines and boundaries, and also reminded me of my style on the piano but also my concerns over being "simple and insular", and less comfort around sexuality
+* Grateful that the music reminded me of the American Credo Project, where I composed a song on the piano, explored the relationship between math and music, took photos near the water, and reminded me of country music I felt inspired by when healing a relationship with a peer from school with blurred lines and boundaries, and also reminded me of my style on the piano but also my concerns over being **simple and insular**, and less comfort around sexuality
 * Grateful for people in the neighborhood
 * Grateful for the girls on the bike ride
 * Grateful for the people learning to play the mandolin and enjoying summer camps